Colin Wee (2020)

 Lastly, to ensure AMAHOF’s ongoing compliance, Colin spearheaded the development of the Running an Incorporated Association policy, giving the organisation a clear roadmap for meeting statutory obligations and maintaining good governance practices.
 In his role as secretary he has also introduced a suite of administrative tools including a minutes register, document register, operational templates, and newsletter formats designed to preserve organisational memory and improve the consistency of committee processes.

 Professionally, Colin has built a career in business roles within the E-commerce and IT sectors.
-He holds a BBA (Honors) from SMU’s Cox School of Business and an MBT from the University of New South Wales.
+He holds a BBA with Honors from SMU’s Cox School of Business, and an MBT from the University of New South Wales.

-Colin’s enduring commitment to martial arts education, his collaborative leadership style, and his dedication to preserving tradition through a progressive instructional approach continue to make him a valued contributor to the martial arts community.
+Colin’s enduring commitment to martial arts education, his collaborative leadership style, and his dedication to preserving tradition through a progressive instructional approach make him a valued contributor to the martial arts community.

 More at https://breakingthrough.world